tompassarelli/xdoclip/README.md

-A simple script in which you may set a window for quick copy and pasting.
+A simple script in which you may set a window for quick copy and pasting, or simply alt tab mode if you aren't bouncing around too much :)

 I found it tiresome to copy shell commands from firefox, find the terminal, and paste them in.